-The Credit Union has no capital expenditure commitments at 30 June 2023 (2022: nil).
+The Credit Union has no capital expenditure commitments at 30 June 2024 (2023: nil).

-2023 \$'000 2022 \$'000

-Loans pending settlement

-Loans approved yet to be disbursed 1,490 -
+Loans pending settlement 2024 \$'000 2023 \$'000 Loans approved yet to be disbursed 967 1,490

 Commitments to expenditure on banking system

 The Credit Union signed a 5 year contract in 2010 with Data Action for the provision of computer bureau services and computer support.
 The contract includes a clause agreeing to annual increase of the greater of a 3%p.a. or CPI.
 This contract continues on a rolling basis with twelve months' notice.